darribas/gds_env/README.md

 You will need [Docker](https://www.docker.com) to be able to install the GDS environment.

+## Installing

+You can install this container by simply running:

+> `docker pull darribas/gds`

+[Note that you'll need [Docker](https://www.docker.com) installed on your machine]

 ## Building

-The Docker image can be built by running:
+If, instead, you want to build from source, the Docker image can be built by running:

 > `docker build -t gds .`